-2. Under B1 of the Governance Structure and Delegations for the 2016-2019 Triennium, the Strategy and Policy Committee is responsible for the development and/or review of strategies, plans, policies and bylaws.
-The Council is responsible for adopting bylaws.
+2 Under section B1 of the Governance Structure and Delegations for the 2016-2019 Triennium, the Strategy and Policy Committee is responsible for the development and/or review of strategies, plans, policies and bylaws.
+However the responsibility for adopting a bylaw lies with Council.